Information Statement* Mission Saver Student Account

 1. Overview

-The Mission Saver Student Account (MSSA) is a savings account designed for youth under 26 years of age.
+The Mission Saver Student Account (MSSA) is a savings account designed for youth up to the age of 25.

 2. Terms and Conditions